Cooperative Education Program (Students)

 To learn more about the Co-op Program and gain approval for participation, students should contact Career Services.

 Answers to Frequently Asked Questions concerning the Co-op Program are listed below.

 - Gain real-world work experience related to your major

 - Discover if you have selected the right major before you graduate

 - Qualify for higher paying jobs upon graduation because of experience

 - Cooperative Education looks great on your college transcript and resume

 Cooperative Education positions are always paid.
 Internship positions can be paid or unpaid.

 If you already have a job related to your major, get a brief job description from your boss and have the chairperson of your degree program approve (initial) the job description and bring it to Career Services.

-If you do not have a job related to your major and would like to find one, please bring a copy of your resume to Career Services so that it can be reviewed.
-We also encourage you to check out our current full-time and part-time job listings, which are updated weekly.
+If you do not have a job related to your major and would like to find one, please schedule a Resume Review appointment in Navigate with Career Services so that we can provide suggestions BEFORE you send it to employers.
+Appointments are available online using MS-Teams or on campus.
+We also recommend that you activate your Handshake account to view internship, part-time and full-time jobs.
 Any job related to your major may be considered for academic credit.